When Is the Worst Time to Release an Indie Album?

 The Direct-to-Fan Advantage

-Traditionally, indies suffer during the holiday season because competition for advertising space is fierce, and the majors can outspend you every time.
-The same goes for retail marketing and promotion.
-Endcap space, point of purchase space, in-store display units and other retail marketing opportunities are eaten up by majors.
-Even indie stores have to give up some of their space to these releases, because hey, they need to make money to keep their doors open.
+Endcap space, point-of-purchase space, in-store display units, and other retail marketing opportunities are eaten up by majors.
+Even indie stores have to give up some of their space to major labels because they need the money this brings to keep their doors open.